 44. Local Festivals

-Each town in Fife has its own local summer festival called a gala day.
+Each town in Fife has its local summer festival called a gala day.

 Dundee – City of Discovery

-This city has always been cutting edge for multimedia and now it has been named the UK’s first UNESCO city of design.
+This city has always been cutting edge for multimedia and was named the UK’s first UNESCO city of design.

-The students certainly have their stamp on Fundee, some of my favourite charity shop finds have been from Perth Road.
-Craig loves Dundee for music, he has attended many gigs including Morrissey, Editors and Paul Weller.
+The students certainly have their stamp on Fundee; some of my favourite charity shop finds have been from Perth Road.

-Castlehill Restaurant is led by chef Graham Campbell who is not only an award-winning chef but youngest to achieve a Michelin star at the age of 24.
+Castlehill Restaurant is led by chef Graham Campbell who is not only an award-winning chef but the youngest to achieve a Michelin star at 24.

 Visitors can hop aboard the RRS Discovery like Captain Scott and his crew on their way to the Antarctic.

-→ Disclaimer, our food bill (not wine) for Castlehill Restaurant was covered by Dundee Tourism, honest opinions as always.
+→ Disclaimer, our food bill (not wine) for Castlehill Restaurant was covered by Dundee Tourism, honest review as always.